 What to Get Instead: Pack and Play

 A pack and play!
-It can double as a bassinet for those first few months and is great if you ever plan on traveling with your baby!
+It can double as a bassinet for those first few months and is a great baby travel item for trips with your baby!
 The flat surface makes it safe for baby sleep and it’s something many babies will use for two or three years!

 13. What Not to Put On Baby Registry: A separate Changing Table